dashaub/ARM-RStudio/README.md

 Why does this take up so much diskspace?
 ------------------------------------------
 Chromebooks are great hardware for browsing the internet, but they don't come with the largest drives.
 Disk space comes at a premium.
 RStudio itself requires the heavy qt-sdk package (~500mb), and the build process requires several other large packages.
 The script tries to remove these packages after the install, but the disk cost is still high.
-Plan have at least xxxxxxxxxxxxxxmb free space before installing.
-After the unneded packages are removed, RStudio (including installing R if you don't already have it) occupies around xxxxxxxxxxxxxxxxxxxmb.
+Plan have at least 4.4GB free space before installing.
+After the unneded packages are removed, RStudio (including installing R if you don't already have it) occupies around 1.8GB.
 A future project will try to build RStudio Server for the Chromebook so that qt-sdk is not required, thereby saving you precious diskspace and allowing access to RStudio through Chrome OS!

 Why is this so slow to install?
 --------------------------------